endoflife-date/endoflife.date/CONTRIBUTING.md

 releaseImage: https://jkrowling.com/timeturner-releases.png

 # In the markdown section, ensure that the following are present:
-# 1. A one line statement about what the tool is, with a link to the primary website (in a quote)
+# 1. A one line statement about what the product is, with a link to the primary website (in a quote)
 # 2. A short summary of the release policy, pointing out the EoL policy as well, if available.
 # 3. Any additional information that may be of interest
 ---